 South Yuba River State Park

-Please check the hours of operation.Buttermilk Trail Temporary Closure
+Please check the hours of operation.Buttermilk Trail Partial Closure

-NOTICE: Buttermilk Bend Trail is closed until further notice due to a washout, which has made the trail extremely unstable and impassable.
-The trail is closed at the junction of the upper and lower Buttermilk Bend Trails.
-Stabilization of the trail will take significant reinforcement work and a reopening date is not determined at this time.
+NOTICE: Buttermilk Bend Trail remains partially closed due to a washout which has made the trail extremely unstable and impassable.
+The trail is closed 1/2 mile from the trailhead.
+Construction is underway on a bridge that will span the slide.
 We apologize for the inconvenience.Wildflower walks will still take place on weekends during the spring season (second weekend of March through Mother's Day).

 Attention Hikers and Park Guests,

-We regret to inform you that the Buttermilk Bend Trail will be closed indefinitely due to major trail damage caused by recent trail washout.
+We regret to inform you that a portion of the Buttermilk Bend Trail will be partially closed due to major trail damage caused by last year's washout.
 Your safety is our top priority, and given the extent of the damage, the trail is not safe for public use at this time.
+We are in the process of constructing a bridge to span the slide, and hope to have the trail fully open soon.
+Continued public use will hinder repair efforts due to continued erosion and construction site disturbance.

 We understand the disappointment this may cause to those who enjoy exploring Buttermilk Bend Trail, but please know that this closure is necessary to ensure the safety of all visitors.
-We urge everyone to refrain from accessing the trail until further notice.
+We urge everyone to refrain from accessing the closed portion of te trail until further notice.

 In the meantime, we encourage you to explore alternative hiking trails in the area.
 There are many beautiful trails nearby that offer scenic experiences including the Virginia Turnpike Loop (easy), the 2.8-mile Point Defiance Loop at Bridgeport Crossing (moderate), the Hoyt Crossing Trail at Highway 49 crossing, the Independence Trail (east / upriver portion only) and the South Yuba River Recreation Trail connecting Purdon Crossing and Edwards Crossing.
 Our staff is available (530-432-2546) to provide recommendations and assistance in finding alternative routes for your outdoor adventures.